jeeyun/nx-stencil/README.md

 > [!NOTE]
 > You can check the code in the `packages/core/src/components/my-component/my-component.tsx` file.

-## Issue 2: `@stencil/react-output-target` generated components.ts using absolute paths.
+~~## Issue 2: `@stencil/react-output-target` generated components.ts using absolute paths.~~ ✅ Solved in [this PR](https://github.com/ionic-team/stencil-ds-output-targets/pull/461)

-The `@stencil/react-output-target` package generates the `components.ts` file with absolute paths.
+~~The `@stencil/react-output-target` package generates the `components.ts` file with absolute paths.
 This causes issues when the project is built in a monorepo environment like NX.
+To see the issue:~~

+~~1.
+Clone the repo.~~
+~~2.
+Remove `patch-package` from the `postinstall` script in the `package.json` file (*this is to avoid the `@stencil/react-output-target` package from being patched with a workaround for the issue*).~~
+~~3.
+Run `npm ci`.~~
+~~3.
+Build the stencil core library by running `npx nx run core-react:build` (this will build the stencil core library and the react output target).~~
+~~5.
+Check the generated `components.ts` file in the `packages/core-react/src` folder.~~

+## Issue 3: `@stencil/react-output-target` SSR target renders the component internal shadow DOM twice

+When using the library react output target with the SSR target, the component internal shadow DOM is rendered twice.
 To see the issue:

 1. Clone the repo.
-2. Remove `patch-package` from the `postinstall` script in the `package.json` file (*this is to avoid the `@stencil/react-output-target` package from being patched with a workaround for the issue*).
-3. Run `npm ci`.
+2. Run `npm ci`.
-3. Build the stencil core library by running `npx nx run core-react:build` (this will build the stencil core library and the react output target).
+3. Build the stencil core library by running `npx nx run core-react:build` (this will build the stencil core library and the react output(s) target, SSR target included).
-5. Check the generated `components.ts` file in the `packages/core-react/src` folder.
+4. Run the `react-ssr-demo` app by running `npx nx dev nextjs-demo`.
+5. Open the browser, you will see that the `Hello, World!
+I'm Stencil React SSR` component rendered twice.
+6. Inspect the component to see the internal shadow DOM rendered twice.